Major or minor in German studies

-German studies course offerings include a full range of language courses, as well as two to three English-language seminars per year on German topics.
+You can take a full range of language courses, as well as two to three English-language seminars per year on German topics.
 Upper-level courses focus on a specific period in German cultural history or a specific aspect of literature, such as recent courses about the fall of Berlin Wall, sexology in Berlin and Vienna, and masculinity in the 1920s.

-At all levels students typically complete a variety of creative projects, such as designing a digital mapping exhibit about refugees using ArcGIS and Neatline, creating a lifelike reenactment of life in East Germany, or adapting the Grimms' Fairy Tales in a variety of media.
+At all levels you will complete a variety of creative projects, such as designing a digital mapping exhibit about refugees using ArcGIS and Neatline, creating a lifelike reenactment of life in East Germany, or adapting the Grimms' Fairy Tales in a variety of media.
 Whether you enter college with substantial previous study in German or none at all, there are a host of courses, clubs, and events to push boundaries and develop language skills and cultural competencies.

 You may wish to pursue German studies as your primary field of study or as a complement to other majors, because Germany is firmly planted at the center of European and world affairs.
 It has the largest economy in Europe, is the global leader in green technology and innovative environmental policy, and is the home of multiple high-tech industries, from solar panel production to high-end electronics and automobile design.
 Germany is also widely seen as the political center of Europe and a critical player in international politics and diplomacy.

 Germany's culture is vibrant, multicultural, and diverse, as demonstrated by the award-winning films of Faith Ak1n, the fiction of Anna Seghers, Christa Wolf, Emine Sevgi Özdamar, the poetry of Zehra Ç1rak, the political satire of Noah Sow, the theatrical productions of the Ballhaus Naunynstraße.
-The ongoing social, cultural, and economic integration of over a million refuges from the Middle East will also shape German life moving forward.
+The ongoing social, cultural, and economic integration of over a million refugees from the Middle East will also shape German life moving forward.

 Benefits of One Course At A Time

-Cornell's block plan makes it easy for students to arrange educational opportunities abroad.
+Cornell's block plan makes it easy for you to arrange educational opportunities abroad.
 For example, it's possible to take two blocks and intern with the German parliament on a DAAD-Bundestag scholarship.
 You can apply for any number of internships in the natural and applied sciences at German laboratories and businesses.

 You can choose from a list of about 30 approved study abroad programs.
 With the flexibility provided by the block plan, you can study abroad for a month or two, or you can pursue a more traditional semester or yearlong program.
-Most students go abroad during their junior year, and after they have completed a 300-level German course.
+Most students go abroad during their junior year, after they have completed a 300-level German course.

 The Goethe Institute, which supports German training centers throughout Germany and around the world, provides an especially excellent match for the block plan because courses are offered for one month (about the length of one block at Cornell), two months, or longer.
 The semester-long Vienna Program sponsored by Central College is another popular option.
 Tuition at German universities is free, even for non-Germans, making these programs very affordable.